Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - Remove Template with `transactions/removeTemplate` using Admin Account.
 - Create NFT Receiver with `transaction/setupAccount` .
 - Create new Drop with `transactions/createDrop` using Admin Account.
-- update Drop `transactions/updateDrop.cdc` using Admin Account.
+- update Drop with `transactions/updateDrop.cdc` using Admin Account.
 - Purchase NFT and send to any address with `transactions/purchaseDrop` using Admin Account.
 - Purchase NFT with flow and send to any address with `transactions/purchaseNFTWithFlow` using Admin Account and User Account.
 - Remove Drop `transactions/RemoveDrop.cdc` using Admin Account.